Quthing

-Impressive rock and cave art are to be found near Quthing, which were created by the San people who settled in this area.
+Rock and cave art are to be found near Quthing, which were created by the San people who settled in this area.
 Quthing lies in the southern part of Lesotho and borders the Eastern Cape province of South Africa.
 The Senqu River flows through the district of Quthing as it makes its long journey to the Atlantic Ocean.
 The border post between Lesotho and South Africa is called Tele Bridge.

 During King Moshoeshoe's reign he allocated this part of the country mostly to the Baphuthi people led by King Moorosi.